Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-Our results and speculations on further work indicate that moat-band excitons constitute a promising platform to explore correlated bosonic phases with long-range entanglement or superfluid order even in the case of dilute systems at weak coupling.
-The potential presence of an excitonic moat band can often be inferred from the shape of the particle-hole continuum, whose shape will tend to be followed by the excitonic energies in the assumption that the binding energies do not depend too strongly on the total exciton momentum.
-In Ref.\ \cite{maisel2023single} we asserted that a Bernevig--Hughes--Zhang model with a band inversion for the underlying electrons comprises a promising candidate system with this feature.
+Our results and speculations on further work indicate that moat-band excitons constitute a promising platform to explore correlated bosonic phases with long-range entanglement or superfluid order even in the case of dilute systems at both strong and weak coupling.
+The potential presence of an excitonic moat band can often be inferred from the shape of the particle-hole continuum, which the excitonic energies will tend to follow under the assumption that the binding energies do not depend too strongly on the total exciton momentum.
+In Ref.\ \cite{maisel2023single} we asserted that a Bernevig--Hughes--Zhang model with a band inversion for the underlying electrons constitutes a promising candidate system with this feature.
 Furthermore, the qualitative conclusions of our work regarding inhomogeneous and supersolid phases of excitons are not strictly limited to a moat: as long as the excitonic energy landscape contains two or more degenerate minima the system will be in the regime susceptible to periodic order.
-In view of the general nature of our proposal, its potential as a new pathway to the realization of correlated excitonic phases, and the current rise of highly tunable electron--hole bilayers and related 2D material platforms, we hope that our work will inspire experimental efforts toward the realization of correlated excitonic phases.
+In view of the general nature of our proposal, its potential as a new pathway to the realization of exotic bosonic phases, and the rapid development of highly tunable electron--hole bilayers and related 2D material platforms, we hope that our work will inspire experimental efforts toward the realization of correlated states of moat-band excitons.